If Library Services does not hold a subscription to an online resource you may be able to find it in an open access repository.

 LibKey Nomad is a browser extension that delivers one-click access to the full text articles of library-subscribed journals, as well as open access journals or any open access versions of articles.

 CORE harvests open access material from repositories or publishers’ websites.
-It hosts more than 13 million full text items and is claimed to be the world’s largest dataset of open access manuscripts.
+It hosts more than 13 million full-text items and is claimed to be the world’s largest dataset of open access manuscripts.
 Unlike other open access discovery tools, it includes research items without Digital Object Identifiers (DOIs) such as PhD theses and other ‘grey’ literature.

 Unpaywall is a database of millions of free scholarly research outputs.
 You can add the free extension to your browser to enable you to find sources easily.
 The extension will show you if a legal open access version is available.

 Open Access Button is similar to Unpaywall.
-You can add the free extension to your browser to enable you to search for the open access version of any articles you find which are behind a paywall.
+You can add the free extension to your browser to enable you to search for the open access version of articles which are behind a paywall.
 You may find some manuscripts which are embargoed.
 In this case, you can use the ‘request a copy from the author’ function.

 EThOS allows you to search thousands of PhD theses awarded by UK universities.
 Most of them are available to download.
 You may need to use the ‘request a copy’ function.
 This service is provided by the British Library.